 We combine clinical observations and interventions with molecular biology, cellular electrophysiology, Langendorff-perfused hearts and in vivo characterization by echocardiography, MRI and telemetric ECG recording.
 We also expose rodent models to exercise training by voluntary running in resistance-controlled running wheels and treadmills.
 As part of this strategy, we collaborate closely with other research groups with expertise on basic research methods, clinical electrophysiology, cardiac imaging and cardiogenetics.
 This provides us the opportunity to understand biological processes involved in pathological electrophysiology on a molecular, cellular, organ and organism level.

-Group leader Mathis Korseberg Stokke is Associate Professor I at UiO and Consultant Cardiologist at the Arrhythmia Unit, Department of Cardiology, Oslo University Hospital Rikshospitalet.
+Group leader Mathis Korseberg Stokke is Professor I at UiO and Consultant Cardiologist at the Arrhythmia Unit, Department of Cardiology, Oslo University Hospital Rikshospitalet.
 He is also Deputy Director of NORHEART – The Norwegian PhD School of Heart Research.
-He leads a research groups with researchers of different academic backgrounds and specific know-how, from nanotechnology and molecular biology to clinical training in cardiology.
+He leads a research group with researchers of different academic backgrounds and specific know-how, from nanotechnology and molecular biology to clinical training in cardiology.
 The group also collaborates closely with clinicians and researchers at Oslo University Hospital, and with international collaborators in the US, Germany and UK.